 Sewage Treatment Systems Program

-Sewage treatment systems include one, and three-family dwellings and small flow, on-site sewage treatment systems (facilities that treat up to 1,000 gallons per day).
-Proper system siting and design, system owner education and operation inspections and maintenance of systems are essential to help prevent future contamination and public health nuisances.
+Sewage treatment systems include one, and three-family dwellings and small flow on-site sewage treatment systems (facilities that treat up to 1,000 gallons per day).
+Proper system siting and design, soils evaluation, system owner education and operation inspections and maintenance of systems are essential to help prevent future contamination and public health nuisances.

 This new report summarizes local health district survey responses for the 2012 Clean Watersheds Needs Survey.
 The report provides information on reported sewage system failure rates by region of the state, by system type, and reasons for system failure.